hawa-lc4/Tasmota-dev/tasmota/tasmota-UCO/README.md

                         without internet access.
 A special version for Volker.

 - UCO_mbtcp-gate:       A modbusTCP gateway for a PV-Inverter together with a PWM fan control for this inverter based on temperature given by a DS18B20 sensor
-                        Also including a smartmeter reader to provide grid data to a MQTT broker
+                        Also including a smartmeter reader to provide grid data to a MQTT broker.

 - UCO_mbtcp-gate32:     The same as UCO_mbtcp-gate but redesigned to use a WT32-ETH01 module working via Ethernet only instead of using WiFi.